Asor-Development/Appian-Development/Notes/ProcessModels/Nodes/SmartServices/StartingProcesses/SubProcess.md

 - use when you want to
     - use the results of the subprocess
     - chain to a User Input Task

-    -
+### Variables
+- parent process variables must be parameterized to be accessed from subprocess
+    - use Setup --> Input Variables to add process variables from parent using the drop down
+    - subprocess process variable should appear and should be mapped to parent process variable
-- is easy to map process variables of the subprocess to ones in the current process
+- can map process variables of the subprocess to ones in the current process

+---

+- pass by value the object is “copied/cloned” so the same values will be there